MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 ![Pin a DataTip](../debugger/media/dbg-tips-data-tips-pinned.png "Pin a DataTip")

+You can move a pinned DataTip by dragging it in the code window.

 >[!NOTE]
->DataTips are always evaluated in the context where execution is suspended, not where the cursor is hovering.
+>DataTips are always evaluated in the context where execution is suspended, not the cursor or DataTip location.
 If you hover over a variable in another function that has the same name as a variable in the current context, the value of the variable in the current context is displayed.

-### Unpin a DataTip
+### Float a DataTip

-To unpin a pinned DataTip, hover over the pinned DataTip and select the **Unpin from source** icon.
+To float a pinned DataTip, hover over the DataTip and select the pushpin icon from the context menu.

-The pin icon changes to the unpinned position, and the DataTip now floats above any open windows.
-The floating DataTip closes when the debugging session ends.
+The pin icon changes to the unpinned position, and the DataTip now floats or can be dragged above all open windows.
+Floating DataTips close when the debugging session ends.

 ### Repin a DataTip

-To repin a floating DataTip, hover over it and select the pin icon.
-The pin icon changes to the pinned position.
+To repin a floating DataTip, hover over it in the code editor and select the pushpin icon.
+The DataTip pin icon changes to the pinned position, and the DataTip is pinned only to the code window.

-If the DataTip is outside a source window, the pin icon is disabled and the DataTip cannot be pinned.
+If a DataTip is floating over a non-source code window, the pushpin icon is unavailable, and the DataTip cannot be repinned.
+To access the pushpin icon, return the DataTip to the code editor window by dragging it or giving the code window focus.

 ### Close a DataTip

-To close a DataTip, hover over the DataTip and select the **Close** icon.
+To close a DataTip, hover over the DataTip and select the close (**x**) icon.

 ### Close all DataTips